- How to avoid jargon in IT marketing

 - Focus on clear benefits to the end user

-Unfortunately, jargon pervades the world of enterprise IT more than almost any other.
+Unfortunately, jargon pervades the world of enterprise IT marketing more than almost any other.
 It’s there protruding on landing pages.
 It’s there when companies describe their products.
 It’s there when they describe themselves – ‘About Us’ sections shrouded in incomprehensible tech talk.
-And,frankly, we don’t like it.
-There are so many times I’ve rolled my eyes reading descriptions like:
+And, frankly, we don’t like it.
+There are so many times we’ve rolled our eyes reading descriptions like:

 - “Our APIs integrate seamlessly with your

 - “An innovative cloud solution that delivers smart results”

 - “A dynamic permissions enabler”

 If your company is struggling to ‘cut to the chase’ and talk about itself in clear, plain English, you’re missing out on customers, on selling your brand and building relationships with leads.

 Jargon’s a problem, but in today’s post we’re going to help you bust it.

 What is IT marketing jargon and why is it a problem?

 Jargon, in and of itself, isn’t a bad thing.
 A definition from Oxford Dictionaries puts it like this: